SupradeepReddy/fact-checking-web-app/README.md

 # Fact-Checking Web App

+## Overview
-This app verifies factual claims from PDFs using live web data.
+This web app verifies factual claims from PDF documents by cross-checking them against live web data.

-## Features
+## How It Works
-- PDF upload
-- Claim extraction
-- Live web verification
-- Verdicts: Verified / Inaccurate / False
+1. Upload a PDF
+2. Factual claims are extracted using deterministic rules
+3. Claims are verified using live DuckDuckGo search
+4. Results are labeled as Verified, Inconclusive, or Unverified

 ## Tech Stack
-Streamlit, Python, LangChain, OpenAI, Tavily
+- Streamlit
+- Python
+- PyMuPDF
+- DuckDuckGo Search

+## Deployment
+The app is deployed on Streamlit Cloud and accessible via a public URL.